Welcome to today's edition of the Rush 24-7 podcast.

 74,000 jobs.

-that is a big disappointment.
+That is a big disappointment.

-You look at the jobless rate, it fell in part because people simply gave up.
+When you look at the jobless rate, it fell in part because people simply gave up.

 Wait just a second.